svkadhikary/time_series_btc/README.md

 Historical Data fetched from yahoo finance with the help of pandas datareader The prediction and analysis are based on just one column (Close).
 Analysis and modelling are done with statsmodels, scikit-learn, pandas, matplotlib.
-Will also add Facebook Prophet modelling notebook.
+Modelling with Facebook Prophet added.